denx20/Hoo-Ray/README.md

 - Then, `cabal build` to build all the executables to make sure there are no critical errors.

-- Finally, `cabal run [program] -- [args]` builds and runs the specified `program` with `args`.
+- Finally, `cabal run [program] [args]` builds and runs the specified `program` with `args`.
 See *Hoo-Ray.cabal* for a current list of programs.
-For example, to generate the depeendency graph, one would do
+For example, to generate the dependency graph, one would do

     ```
-    cabal run dependency-graph -- Tests/pure.hs
+    cabal run dependency-graph Tests/pure.hs
     ```

+## Current Modules

+##### dependency-graph

+Generates a dependency graph from input file. e.g. `cabal run dependency-graph Tests/pure1.hs`

+##### distributed-compute

+A simple example of a pair of master-slave server such that the master sends a job to a slave and the slave sends the job results back.
+All this logic is wrapped in the `Process ()` monad.

+The parameters of this module are in the form `'master <host> <port>' or 'slave <host> <port>'`.
+To run this module, execute `cabal run distributed-compute slave localhost 8081`.
+Then open another terminal and execute `cabal run distributed-compute master localhost 8084`.

+##### matmul_test_gen

+Generates a file with matrix multiplication operations.

+## Other modules

+These are modules that did not withstand the test of time.
+Their service is no longer required, because their functionalities either got replaced or did not prove to be useful in the grand scheme of our projects.
+But we provide a description for what they do.

+For instructions on how to run each module, try `cabal run module_name` first.
+If the module requires inputs, it should show a message about it.

+##### arithmetic_test_gen

+##### list_test_gen

+The above two tests are too fast (usually takes <1 millisecond to execute the entire file) and the network overhead from distributing does not pay off.

 # Developing